onap/vnfrqts-requirements/docs/Chapter5.rst

 The property instance\_ip\_address uses the same parameter naming convention as the property fixed\_ips and Map Property subnet\_id in OS::Neutron::Port.
 The resource is assigning a Cloud Assigned IP Address.
-The {network-role} has been defined as “oam\_protected” to represent an oam protected network and the {vm-type} has been defined as “fw” for firewall.
+The {network-role} has been defined as "oam\_protected" to represent an oam protected network and the {vm-type} has been defined as "fw" for firewall.

 .. code-block:: yaml